asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 ### <a name="react"></a>React

-If you wish to render documentation from your AsyncAPI file in React application, then you need to use [AsyncAPI React component](https://github.com/asyncapi/asyncapi-react).
+If you wish to render documentation from your AsyncAPI file in React application, then you need to use the [AsyncAPI React component](https://github.com/asyncapi/asyncapi-react).

 1️⃣ To install the **React AsyncAPI component** run the command `npm install --save @asyncapi/react-component@next`.